-- 45. Following paragraphs 9.6 (a) and (b), 9.7 and Appendix I of the Guidance Notes, and also paragraph 59 of the General Panel Guidelines, submitting units are required to describe how they have supported the conduct and production of research.
-This is distinct from the impact overview statement, which should describe how the units encourage and facilitate the achievement of research impact. - 46.
-Within the terms of the Guidance Notes, the Biology Panel will expect in particular to see the following in the environment overview statement - overview: organisation and structure of the unit, which research groups are covered in the submission, and how research is structured across the submitting unit. - research strategy: evidence of the achievement of the strategic aims for research during the assessment period, and details of future strategic aims and goals for research; how these relate to the structure described above and how they will be taken forward; methods for monitoring attainment of targets; new and developing initiatives not yet producing visible outcomes but of strategic importance; identification of priority developmental areas for the unit, including research topics, funding streams, postgraduate research activity, facilities, staffing, administration and management. - people: staffing policy and evidence of its effectiveness; how individuals at the beginning of their research careers are being supported and integrated into the research culture of the submitting unit; information on postgraduate recruitment, training and support mechanisms; mechanisms by which standards of research quality and integrity are maintained, for example ethics procedures and authorship. - income: information on research funding portfolio; evidence of successful generation of research income; major and prestigious grant awards made by external bodies on a competitive basis.
+45. Following paragraphs 9.6 (a) and (b), 9.7 and Appendix I of the Guidance Notes, and also paragraph 59 of the General Panel Guidelines, submitting units are required to describe how they have supported the conduct and production of research.
+This is distinct from the impact overview statement, which should describe how the units encourage and facilitate the achievement of research impact.

+- 46. Within the terms of the Guidance Notes, the Electrical & Electronic Engineering Panel will expect in particular to see the following in the environment overview statement - overview: submission in this part is expected to briefly describe the organisation and structure of the unit, which research groups are covered in the submission and how research is structured across the submitting unit. - research strategy: evidence of the achievement of strategic aims for research during the assessment period, and details of future strategic aims and goals for research; how these relate to the structure described above; and how they will be taken forward; methods for monitoring attainment of targets; new and developing initiatives not yet producing visible outcomes but of strategic importance; identification of priority developmental areas for the unit, including research topics, funding streams, postgraduate research activity, facilities, staffing, administration and management. - people: staffing policy and evidence of its effectiveness; how individuals at the beginning of their research careers are being supported and integrated into the research culture of the submitting unit; information on postgraduate recruitment, training and support mechanisms; mechanisms by which standards of research quality and integrity are maintained, for example ethics procedures and authorship.
+Evidence of attention to achieving a suitable level of diversity in the makeup of a research environment will be regarded positively. - income: information on research funding portfolio; evidence of successful generation of research income; major and prestigious grant awards made by external bodies on a competitive basis. - infrastructure and facilities: provision and operation of research infrastructure and facilities, including special equipment, library, technical support, space and facilities for research groups and research students; information on jointuniversity or cross-institution shared or collaborative use of research infrastructure. - collaborations: information on support for and exemplars of research collaborations; mechanisms to promote collaborative research at local and international level; support for inter-

-- infrastructure and facilities: provision and operation of research infrastructure and facilities, including special equipment, library, technical support, space and facilities for research groups and research students; information on jointuniversity or cross-institution shared or collaborative use of research infrastructure. - collaborations: support for and exemplars of research collaborations; mechanisms to promote collaborative research at local and international level; support for inter-disciplinary research collaborations; research collaboration with research users. - esteem: prestigious/competitive research fellowships held by individual researchers; external prizes and awards in recognition of research achievement. - contribution to the discipline or research base: exemplars of leadership in the academic community such as advisory board membership; participation in the peer-review process for grants committees or editorial boards.
+- disciplinary research collaborations; research collaboration with research users. - esteem: prestigious/competitive research fellowships held by individual researchers; external prizes and awards in recognition of research achievement. - contribution to the discipline or research base: exemplars of leadership in the academic community such as advisory board membership; participation in the peer-review process for grants committees or editorial boards.